kornia.filters

 • force_even (bool, optional) – overrides requirement for odd kernel size.
 Default: False

-• device (Union[str, device, None], optional) – This value will be used if sigma is a float.
+• device (Optional[device], optional) – This value will be used if sigma is a float.
 Device desired to compute.
 Default: None

 • dtype (Optional[dtype], optional) – This value will be used if sigma is a float.
 Dtype desired for compute.
 Default: None